CMMC Terms

 Medium Assurance Certificate

 In order to report a cyber incident to DIBNet, you need to have been issued a Medium Assurance Certificate.
-In layman’s terms, this is a digital ID which only provides “medium assurance” of your identity (because they don’t verify your identity in person).
+In layman’s terms, this is a digital ID that only provides “medium assurance” of your identity (because they don’t verify your identity in person).

 Mitigation